aminamo98/Aminamo-Website/README.md

 # Aminamo-Website

-This is a website created by me for the purpose of learning.
+This is my portfolio website created by me for the purpose of learning.